The Maritimes: Colonial wars

 In 1719, to further protect strategic interests in the Gulf of St. Lawrence and St. Lawrence River, France began the 20-year construction of a large fortress at Louisbourg on Île-Royale.
 Massachusetts was increasingly concerned over reports of the capabilities of this fortress, and of privateers staging out of its harbour to raid New England fishermen on the Grand Banks.
-In the fourth war, King George's War (the North American theatre of the War of the Austrian Succession), the British engaged successfully in the Siege of Louisbourg (1745).
+In the fourth war, King George's War (the North American theatre of the War of the Austrian Succession), the British engaged successfully in the Siege of Louisbourg.
 The British returned control of Île-Royale to France with the fortress virtually intact three years later under the Treaty of Aix-la-Chapelle and the French reestablished their forces there.

 In 1749, to counter the rising threat of Louisbourg, Halifax was founded and the Royal Navy established a major naval base and citadel.
 The founding of Halifax sparked Father Le Loutre's War.

 During the sixth and final colonial war, the French and Indian War (the North American theatre of the Seven Years' War), the military conflicts in Nova Scotia continued.
 The British Conquest of Acadia happened in 1710.
 Over the next forty-five years, the Acadians refused to sign an unconditional oath of allegiance to Britain.
 During this time period Acadians participated in various militia operations against the British and maintained vital supply lines to the French Fortress of Louisbourg and Fort Beausejour.
 The British sought to neutralize any military threat Acadians posed and to interrupt the vital supply lines Acadians provided to Louisbourg by deporting Acadians from Acadia.

-The British began the Expulsion of the Acadians with the Bay of Fundy Campaign (1755).
+The British began the Expulsion of the Acadians with the Bay of Fundy campaign in 1755.
 Over the next nine years over 12,000 Acadians of 15,000 were removed from Nova Scotia.

 In 1758, the fortress of Louisbourg was laid siege for a second time within 15 years, this time by more than 27,000 British soldiers and sailors with over 150 warships.
 After the French surrender, Louisbourg was thoroughly destroyed by British engineers to ensure it would never be reclaimed.
 With the fall of Louisbourg, French and Mi'kmaw resistance in the region crumbled.
-British forces seized remaining French control over Acadia in the coming months, with Île-Saint-Jean falling in 1759 to British forces on their way to Quebec City for the Siege of Quebec and ensuing Battle of the Plains of Abraham.
+British forces seized remaining French control over Acadia in the coming months, with Île-Saint-Jean falling in 1759 to British forces on their way to Quebec City for the first siege of Quebec and the ensuing Battle of the Plains of Abraham.

 The war ended and Britain had gained control over the entire Maritime region and the Indigenous people signed the Halifax Treaties.